 - Risks Observable events or conditions that may occur and, if they do occur, would have a harmful effect.
-The impact of a risk should be measurable or definable in specific observable terms (i.e. financial, legal, reputational, etc.) - Inherent Risk The risk of an event occurring without consideration for internal controls - Residual Risk The risk that remains after considering current controls
+The impact of a risk should be measurable or definable in specific observable terms (i.e. financial, legal, reputational, etc.)

+The size of a revent occurring the second occurring the se - Inherent Risk The risk of an event occurring without consideration for internal controls - Residual Risk The risk that remains after considering current controls